Levelling-up your Sirsasana Practice (Short Course; Level: Intermediate)

 This Short Course is in 7 parts.

-• Part 4: 'Sirsasana Feet Ahead of the Head, Instead of Being in Line with it': a good opportunity to reflect upon all of these reasons: pelvic tilt/ weakness in inner and back thighs, restricted ability to expand the front part of the body, and, fear.
+- Part 4: 'Sirsasana Feet Ahead of the Head, Instead of Being in Line with it': a good opportunity to reflect upon all of the reasons that lead to this shape: pelvic tilt/ weakness in inner and back thighs, restricted ability to expand the front part of the body, and, fear.

 Tag words: headstand sirsasana